Barre-Montpelier Intercities: History

-Continuing play in the newly formed 1907 Vermont State League with Daley as manager, the Barre-Montpelier Intercities were in 1st place with a 12–4 record when the league folded.
+After the New Hampshire league folded, the Intercities continued minor league play in the newly formed Class D level 1907 Vermont State League.
+With Punch Daley remaining as manager, the Barre-Montpelier Intercities were in fir1st place with a 12–4 record when the league folded.

-Montpelier briefly hosted the 1924 Montpelier Goldfish of the Class B level Ontario–Quebec–Vermont League.
+Minoe league baseball returned when Montpelier briefly hosted the 1924 Montpelier Goldfish of the Class B level Ontario–Quebec–Vermont League.
 The team folded on July 16, 1924, finishing with a 16–37 record under manager Bill McCorry.

 Barre, Vermont has not hosted another minor league team.

 The ballparks

 The Barre-Montpelier teams were noted to have played minor league home games at the Barre Base Ball Grounds between 1904 and 1907.
 The ballpark was located on Smith Street.
 It was near Berlin Street & the Jail Branch of the Winooski River in Barre, Vermont.
 Today, the site contains commercial businesses.

-In their brief existence, the 1924 Montpelier Goldfish played at home games Hubbard Park.
-The park is still in use today and the ballpark was located along 12th Street in Montpelier, Vermont.
+In their brief existence, the 1924 Montpelier Goldfish hosted minor league at home games Hubbard Park.
+Today, the park is still in use as a public park and is located along 12th Street in Montpelier, Vermont.